priyanshu102002/Prisma/README.md

 # Getting Started with Prisma

-This repository contains the source code for the [Getting Started with Prisma](https://www.prisma.io/docs/getting-started/quickstart) Tech Talk.
+This repository contains the source code for the [Getting Started with Prisma](https://www.prisma.io/docs/getting-started/quickstart) .

+## Introduction

+Prisma is a database toolkit that consists of these tools: Prisma Client, Prisma Migrate, and Prisma Studio.
+Prisma Client is an auto-generated and type-safe query builder for Node.js and TypeScript.

+Prisma Migrate is a declarative data modeling and migration system.
+Prisma Studio is a visual editor for your database.

 ## Prerequisites